inverted-ai/invertedai/docs/source/userguide.md

 client’s perspective.
 Each call to {ref}`DRIVE` returns a new recurrent state for each agent, which must be passed for this agent to {ref}`DRIVE` on the subsequent call.
-Providing an incorrect recurrent state may silently lead to deteriorating performance, and in order to obtain valid values for the initial recurrent state, the simulation must always start with INITIALIZE.
+Providing an incorrect recurrent state may silently lead to deteriorating performance, and in order to obtain valid values for the initial recurrent state, the simulation must always start with {ref}`INITIALIZE`.
 To initialize the simulation to a specific state, you can provide a sequence of historical states for all agents that will be used to construct the matching recurrent state.
 For best performance, at least 10 time steps should be provided.
 To simplify the process of passing the recurrent states around, we provide a stateful {ref}`Co-simulation` wrapper in the